Chuck Robbins: Boards and affiliations

 Robbins serves the World Economic Forum as the chair for the IT Governors Steering Committee and as a member of the International Business Council.
 He is a member of the Ford Foundation board of trustees.
 He is a director for BlackRock and for The Business Roundtable where he chairs the Immigration Committee.

 In 2018, Robbins authored a statement on behalf of Business Roundtable that applauded bipartisan lawmakers working to reform immigration policies, while urging the White House “Administration to end immediately the policy of separating accompanied minors from their parents,” decrying the practice as “cruel and contrary to American values.”

-Robbins spoke at the World Economic Forum in Davos, Switzerland in 2016, 2017, and 2018, and at the 2019 WEF annual general meeting.
-As well as the 2024 annual meeting.
+Robbins spoke at the World Economic Forum in Davos, Switzerland in 2016, 2017, 2018, at the 2019 WEF annual general meeting, as well as the 2024 annual meeting.

 He has been a board member of the MS Society of Northern California, a member of the Advisory Board of Georgia Tech, and a member of the International Council for the Belfer Center for Science and International Affairs at Harvard University.
 He is also a member of the 2019 class of the American Academy of Arts and Sciences.

 Robbins also serves as honorary counsel to Destination: Home, a non-profit organization devoted to ending homelessness in Santa Clara County, where Cisco's headquarters is located.